Lagrangian uncertainty quantification and information inequalities for stochastic flows: Information measures and information inequalities

 \begin{rem}\rm The above result generalises the `goal-oriented information inequality' for KL-divergence and $\chi^2$ developed in \cite{dupuis13, dupuis16, Jing12}, to a class of all information monotone divergences.
-Note that, when $\varphi(x) \,{=}\, x\log x, \,x\,{>}\,0,$ the Orlicz subspace $L_{\varphi^*}(\Xt, \nu)$ is simply the class of all cumulant generating functions (aka logarithmic moment generating functions).
-The results in \cite{dupuis13, dupuis16, Jing12} are based on the regularity of cummulant generating functions.
+Note that, when $\varphi(u) \,{=}\, u\log u-u+1, \,u\,{>}\,0,$ the Orlicz subspace $L_{\varphi^*}(\XX, \nu)$ is simply the class of all cumulant generating functions (a.k.a.~logarithmic moment generating functions).
+The results in \cite{dupuis13, dupuis16, Jing12} are based on the regularity of cumulant generating functions.
 Our generalisation relies on a convex-analytic approach under the normality conditions (\ref{Normality}) imposed on $\varphi$ or $\varphi^*$. \end{rem}

-\begin{prop}[Representation formula for $\mathfrak{B}_{\varphi,\pm}(\mu\|\nu;g)$]\rm\; Given the bound (\ref{Goal}) and the assumptions of Theorem \ref{iNF_IN}, consider the convex function $\lambda\mapsto \mathcal{G}_{\varphi,\nu}(\lambda; g)$ defined by
+\begin{prop}[\textbf{\textit{Representation formula for}} $\mathfrak{B}_{\varphi,\pm}(\mu\|\nu;\ff)$] Given the bound (\ref{Goal}) and the assumptions of Theorem \ref{iNF_IN}, consider the convex function $\lambda\mapsto \mathcal{G}_{\varphi,\nu}(\lambda; \ff)$, $\lambda\in \Rp$, defined~by